drakeltheryuujin/git-interview-baseline/README.md

 > 62d840 Almost done with new-feature (aviflombaum, 1 day ago)
 > fbee832 Started new-feature (aviflombaum, 2 days ago)
 > ```
 > This feature has been in progress for 2 days.
 Between yesterday and today, lots of progress was made, but it's still not working yet.
-In its current state, if we had to push the changes to the git repository, the latest version of our code would deploy to production and go live and our users would see a half-finished, currently broken new-feature--**That's no good!**
+In its current state, if we had to push the changes to the git repository, the latest version of our code would deploy to production and go live, and our users would see a half-finished, currently broken new-feature--**That's no good!**
 >
-This isn't that big of a deal, _right?_
+Well, this isn't that big of a problem to solve, _right?_

 >One option would be to wait until the new feature is complete, push the changes to the repository, and have the changes go live to our users.

 **This is where things get tricky...**
 > We notice a major bug that is currently breaking the application for all users.
 It's an easily fixable bug--one simple change to the code would make everything work again.
-Unfortunately, if you make and commit that fix, you wouldn't be able to deploy change.
+Unfortunately, if you make and commit that fix, you wouldn't be able to deploy the change.
 Even though that commit may fix the bug, the feature that you were previously working on would still be half-finished, and the users would see a broken new feature.

-Now your commit messages me look like the below:
+Now your commit messages may look like below:
 ```
 r4212d1 Fix to application breaking bug (aviflombaum, just now)
 512bec5 Still broken, working on new-feature (aviflombaum, 2 hours ago)
 62d840 Almost done with new-feature (aviflombaum, 1 day ago)
 fbee832 Started new-feature (aviflombaum, 2 days ago)
 ```
-It wouldn't be wise to push all these commits.
+It wouldn't be wise to push all of these commits together.
 What if we were able to isolate our work the new feature into its own copy of our code, so that until it's done, we could deploy the commit that fixes the application?
 We can do exactly this using a feature in git called **branches**.

 ## Making a branch with `git branch`